ivuorinen/starred/README.md

 - [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.
 - [n8n-io/n8n](https://github.com/n8n-io/n8n) - Free and source-available fair-code licensed workflow automation tool.
 Easily automate tasks across different services.
 - [nocodb/nocodb](https://github.com/nocodb/nocodb) - 🔥 🔥 🔥 Open Source Airtable Alternative
+- [obahareth/are-you-es5](https://github.com/obahareth/are-you-es5) - A package to help you find out which of your node_modules aren't ES5 so you can add them to your Webpack/Rollup/Parcel transpilation steps.
 - [ozntel/file-tree-alternative](https://github.com/ozntel/file-tree-alternative) - This Obsidian Plugin allows users to have a different file explorer experience.
 - [pikax/vue-composable](https://github.com/pikax/vue-composable) - Vue composition-api composable components. i18n, validation, pagination, fetch, etc. +50 different composables
 - [platers/obsidian-linter](https://github.com/platers/obsidian-linter) - An Obsidian plugin that formats and styles your notes with a focus on configurability and extensibility.